How I healed leaky gut and a parasitic infection through a gut healing protocol and mindset shifts to allow for healing.

 Back then, I would rather be right than happy.
 Loosening my iron grip on other people’s opinions and assigning them less weight allowed me to focus all that energy inward, where I needed it most.

 My biggest mindset shift came when I stopped believing I needed to convince others I was unwell and began believing I could heal.

-I turned, “I’m smart enough to figure this out by myself,” into “It’s okay to ask for help.”
+I turned, “I’m smart enough to figure this out by myself,” into “It’s okay to look for new resources and to ask for help.”
 This was above my expertise and there are others in this world who are better qualified to troubleshoot this effectively than me.

 Instead of looking outward and seeing myself as I related to the world around me, I looked inward and made the choice that I wanted to become whole.